v-studios/s3-presigned-url-headers-vs-us-east-1/README.rst

 permission to upload to S3.
 To debug the problem I extracted the main presigned URL upload logic here so I can run it locally.

-I want to be able to accept an HTTP ``Content-Type`` on upload, and ``Content-Disposition`` downloads will be named properly; I also want to store the uploaded file's name in the S3 object metadata, and perhaps other info like the file's owner.
+I want to be able to accept an HTTP ``Content-Type`` and ``Content-Disposition`` on upload so downloads will be named properly;
+I also want to store the uploaded file's name in the S3 object metadata, and perhaps other info like the file's owner.
 The `boto3 docs for put_object
 <https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3/client/put_object.html#>`_
 suggest that many headers may be sent to configure the uploaded object, like ``ContentType``, ``ContentDispostion`` that we use here.